top of page

 I was born in Washington, DC to a working-class family of sheet-metal workers and firefighters.
 Growing up in a single-parent home gave me a strong understanding of the value of hard work, direct communication, and collaboration.

 I attended public schools and was 15 when I was hired for my first job: working the cash register at Lowen's, an independent toy store in Bethesda, Maryland.
 I stayed at Lowen's throughout high school and credit the shop's 'no exceptions free gift wrap' policy for my ability to multitask under the most stressful conditions.
+(Please, just don't ask me about Saturday mornings in December)

 I earned my Bachelor of Arts in English from the University of Maryland at College Park.
 While there, I held down two jobs: I waited tables in the evening, and I worked as a secretary for the National Institutes of Health's Radiation Oncology Clinic weekday afternoons.
 Chesapeake welcomed me and my family in the late 1990’s.